 In progress

 This Bill passed its first reading on 31 August 2023.
-The Select Committee reported back on 29 February 2024 and the Bill is awaiting its second reading.
+The Select Committee report was due back on 28 May 2024 and the Bill is awaiting its second reading.
+Public submissions were due on 31 October 2023.

 Votes